TheDoctorRAB/thesis-template/README.md

 # UI-Thesis-Dissertation
 This template will get you started if you want to use LaTeX to write your Thesis or Dissertation

 This is my version of the UIdaho Thesis Template set up for Engineering.
 It is heavily based off of Chris Goes' template, which was designed for Computer Science.
-The most important files are going to be the Template.tex file, where you set up your document, uidahomastersthesis.cls, where you can import new packages and create your custom functions/acronyms/etc, and References.bib, where you place the information for your citations.
+The most important files are going to be the Thesis.tex file, where you set up your document, uidaho.cls, where you can import new packages and create your custom functions/acronyms/etc, and References.bib, where you place the information for your citations.

 Source Class File from https://www.uidaho.edu/-/media/UIdaho-Responsive/Files/cogs/Thesis-and-Dissertation-Resources/uidahomastersthesis.cls?la=en&hash=1E98303512BD84BD9BF2B2CF5FF1AAA509094B73